-The Board of Directors has decided on a long-term bonus scheme for senior management tied to the development of the company's share price.
+The Board of Directors has decided on a long-term incentive scheme for senior management tied to the development of the company's share price.
 The yearly bonus scheme applies to approximately 100 directors.
 The size of the bonus is based on the share price development during a pre-determined timeframe, and an upper limit is set for the bonus.
-Members of the Board of Management are obliged to use one third of the possible bonus payment to acquire Wärtsilä shares.